bekirce/bekirce/README.md

 ## Hi 👋, I'm Bekir.

-## I'm an Engineer, Explorer and Enthusiast!
+## I'm an Engineer, Explorer and Problem Solver!

 - 🎓 I graduated with Bachelor's degree in Electrical and Electronics Engineering from Sakarya University and Master's degree in Electronic Engineering and Artificial Intelligence from Gebze Technical University and RWTH Aachen University.
 - 👩‍🎓 I'm currently PhD Candidate and studying on PhD thesis about Artificial Intelligence (Electronics and Communication Engineering) at Yıldız Technical University (Istanbul, TURKEY).